 If you have any concerns or questions, please talk to your tutor.

-To sign to say that you have read and agree to follow these student expectations during the Covid pandemic, as well as the normal Windermere School expectations and the ICT Acceptable Use Policy, please click on this link or use the QR code.
+To sign to say that you have read and agree to follow these student expectations during the Covid pandemic, click on this link or use the QR code here.
 This link will only work when you are using your school account:

-https://forms.office.com/Pages/ResponsePage.aspx?id=W6Gh56Lx_km7hl-PJiL29C7M_Yc0M15EtyV0aj6li_1UQIZBM0pKNTIRNINNWjE0MVk1NjI2TEwzSC4u
+https://forms.office.com/Pages/ResponsePage.aspx?id=W6Gh56Lx_km7hl-PJiL29Ay1s-9-Yk9NhSEWRRL2Y6VURDJCNE4zS0NHNU4wVTZOTFdUT0RXNFMwRi4u